waiting-for-dev/devise-jwt/README.md

   config.skip_session_storage = [:http_auth, :params_auth]
   ```
 - If you are using Devise for another model (e.g. `AdminUser`) and doesn't want
-  to disable session storage for devise entirely, you can disable it on a
+  to disable session storage for Devise entirely, you can disable it on a
   per-model basis:
   ```ruby
   class User < ApplicationRecord